The ultimate guide to eating this delectable condiment.

 Barn raised chickens are not kept in cages, are given a nesting area and space to spread their wings.
 They are not allowed out of the barn and are generally packed in tighter than free-range chickens.
 While this is still a better option than cage eggs, it’s not ideal.

 Seeing as you’re paying a premium for free-range eggs, you’d hope there’d be some benefits for you and your family beyond improved standards of living for chickens.
 And the good news is, there are!
-A U.S. study form 2007 shows when compared to cage eggs, free-range eggs have:
+A U.S. study from 2007 shows that, when compared to cage eggs, free-range eggs have:

 That’s a pretty significant difference, especially when you consider how often you eat eggs.